A Digital Transformation Dilemma

 Here at Caveonix, we work closely with customers to solve their problems and ensure a secure and compliant journey to the Hybrid Cloud.
 Today, in the first part of a blog series, we will reveal the four key issues that organizations face in attempting to secure their digital assets in modern, complex cloud environments.
 Then, as the series continues, we will explain how to solve each of the issues.
 They are as follows:

 A loss of control – and visibility.
 The cloud liberates business units and users, but this liberation leads to the decentralization of everything.
 The units and users no longer have to go to IT or a security team to get approval for a technology purchase.
 They simply swipe a card and get what they want.
-Almost two-thirds of organizations allow this practice, which is most commonly known as “shadow IT,” and 43 percent do not formally involve IT in business-managed technology acquisition decisions, according to the Harvey Nash/KPMG CIO Survey 2019 report.
+Almost two-thirds of organizations allow this practice, which is most commonly known as “shadow IT,” and 43 percent do not formally involve IT in business-managed technology acquisition decisions.
 This results in a loss of control and visibility for chief information security officers (CISOs) and chief compliance officers – they often have no idea who is doing what, and where they are doing it.
 They need to reestablish that control and visibility in the complex hybrid cloud/multi-cloud environment, as activity spreads from the private cloud to vendor-provided clouds.

 Information silos.
 Multiple clouds require multiple levels of expertise to oversee them.
 One team focuses on Microsoft Azure, and another on Amazon Web Services (AWS) and another on Google Cloud Platform and another on Alibaba Cloud, etc. This creates an abundance of information silos.
 There is no integration of the information, so that security pros can clearly see how an incident in, for example, the Google Cloud is impacting the AWS cloud.